J. Edward Bromberg: Career

 By virtue of his physique, the short, somewhat rotund actor was destined to play secondary roles.
 Bromberg made his stage debut at the Greenwich Village Playhouse and in 1926 made his first appearance in a Broadway play, Princess Turandot.
-The following year, Bromberg married Goldie Doberman, with whom he had three children.
+The following year, Bromberg married Goldie Doberman, with whom he had two sons and a daughter.

 Occasionally credited as J.E.
 Bromberg' and Joseph Bromberg, he performed secondary roles in 35 Broadway productions and 53 motion pictures until 1951.
 For two decades, Bromberg was highly regarded in the New York theatrical world and was a founding member of the Civic Repertory Theatre (1928–1930) and of the Group Theatre (1931–1940).

 Bromberg made his screen debut in 1936 under contract to Twentieth Century-Fox.
-The versatile actor played a wide variety of roles ranging from a ruthless New York newspaper editor (in Charlie Chan on Broadway) to a despotic Arabian sheik (in Mr. Moto Takes a Chance) to the Alcade of Los Angeles (opposite Tyrone Power in The Mark of Zorro).
+The versatile actor played a wide variety of roles ranging from a ruthless New York newspaper editor (in Charlie Chan on Broadway) to a despotic Indochinese rajah (in Mr. Moto Takes a Chance) to the Alcade of Los Angeles (opposite Tyrone Power in The Mark of Zorro).
 Although he spoke with no trace of an accent, he was often called upon to play humble immigrants of various nationalities.
 When Warner Oland, the actor who played Charlie Chan, died in 1938, Fox considered Bromberg as a replacement, but the role ultimately went to Sidney Toler.
 Fox began loaning Bromberg to other studios in 1939 and finally dropped him from the roster in 1941.
 He kept working for various producers, including a stint at Universal Pictures in the mid-1940s; his employment there came to an abrupt halt when a change in management did away with all low-budget productions.

-Bromberg's most outstanding attribute was his facility with sensitive character roles; he could take a standard, undistinguished supporting part and make it unforgettably sympathetic.
-In Hollywood Cavalcade he portrays Don Ameche's friend who knows he will never get the girl; in Three Sons he is the lowly business associate who longs to be given a partnership; in Easy to Look At he is the once-great couturier now reduced to night watchman.
-Only occasionally was Bromberg given leading roles: he played a homespun detective in Fair Warning (1937), Fox's attempt to create an "American" counterpart to its Charlie Chan and Mr. Moto series; and in PRC's The Missing Corpse (1945) he played a victim of circumstance who finds a corpse in the trunk of his car.
+Only occasionally was J. Edward Bromberg given leading roles.
+He played a homespun detective in Fair Warning (1937), Fox's attempt to create an "American" counterpart to its Charlie Chan and Mr. Moto series.
+"This one rates way ahead of about 75 percent of the more pretentious murder mystery films," raved Film Daily; "the audience interest is with the very human detective J. Edward Bromberg, and his casual way of unraveling two murders and a poisoning."
+In Republic's The Devil Pays Off (1941) Bromberg played, as reported by Film Bulletin, "the role of a ruthless but fear-ridden shipping magnate with a quiet intensity that is enormously effective."
+PRC's The Missing Corpse (1945) top-billed Bromberg as a victim of circumstance who finds a corpse in the trunk of his car.
+"Cast names include some of the best of our standard Hollywood trouping names, all delivering ably under the pace-setting of Bromberg," noted Box Office Digest.